Greg Mattison: Early life and family

 Mattison is a graduate of the University of Wisconsin–La Crosse, where he played football and wrestled.
 He attended high school at Madison East High School in Madison, Wisconsin.

-Mattison's son, Bryan Mattison, was a senior captain for the 2007 Iowa Hawkeyes football team, and most recently played for the Kansas City Chiefs, but was released on May 2, 2013, and is currently a free agent.
+Mattison's son, Bryan Mattison, was a senior captain for the 2007 Iowa Hawkeyes football team, and most recently played for the Kansas City Chiefs, but was released on May 2, 2013.
 He was previously a member of the Baltimore Ravens and the St. Louis Rams.